federicomarini/ideal/README.md

 ## Deploying to a Shiny Server

-TODO: this section will be linked to the deployment-oriented version of the package, which will ideally have a separated repository on github to refer to.
+A deployment-oriented version of the package is available at https://github.com/federicomarini/ideal_serveredition.
+This repository contains also detailed instruction to setup the running instance of a Shiny Server, where `ideal` can be run without further installation for the end-users.

 ## Contact